Rookout/helm-charts/charts/operator/README.md

 ## Installing the Chart using helm

-To install the chart with the release name `my-release`:
+To install the chart with the release name `rookout-operator`:

 Helm 2